envoidia/discord-css/README.md

 Custom CSS to make Discord better.
+Can be used with the website or any modded client (I recommend [Vesktop](https://github.com/Vencord/Vesktop)).
 Contributions welcomed

-# envoidia_debloat.css
+# debloat.css

-CSS that removes bloat and ads from Discord.
-Can be used with the website or any modded client (I recommend [Vesktop](https://github.com/Vencord/Vesktop))
+Removes bloat and ads from Discord

 Sections are commented, so you can easily edit anything you don't like